 On conclusion of their funding, Heart Foundation grant recipients are automatically entered into our Alumni database.
-Heart Foundation Alumni will have access to additional exclusive webinars, events and newsletters, as well as access to Alumni resources via the Heart Foundation portal.
+Heart Foundation Alumni will have access to additional exclusive webinars, events and newsletters.
 The Heart Foundation appreciates the length of time research takes to develop and achieve impact.
-Researchers are likely to publish future results based on work completed during the Heart

-Foundation funding period, and the Alumni program is a platform to continue active engagement with the Heart Foundation.
+Researchers are likely to publish future results based on work completed during the Heart Foundation funding period, and the Alumni program is a platform to continue active engagement with the Heart Foundation.